-To open: Push the "
+To open: Push the sliding door open switch. (left side)

-To close: Push the "4" switch again.
+To close: Push the sliding door open switch (left side) again.

 Opening operation can be performed by the switches under the following conditions only:

 - The sliding door is unlocked. - The power sliding door system is on.
 (The "SLIDE DOOR OFF" switch on the instrument panel is pushed out.) - The key is not in the ignition switch. - The sliding door is between the fullyclosed position and half-opened position.